 Although it’s used for pain treatment, Gabapentin does not classify as an opioid.
 That is why it’s ideal for addressing uncomfortable detox symptoms for recovering addicts.
 Until the recent spike in opioid overdose deaths, physicians did not observe abuse of this drug.
 But some treatment environments can actually encourage Gabapentin abuse.

 In outpatient treatment, people agree to random drug screenings as a condition of treatment.
 This helps build accountability in a transitional phase.
 But it also creates an environment where those individuals can develop a “forbidden fruit” complex—that is, they seek ways to game the system.
 Urine drug screenings only check for the common drugs used for getting high.
 Think alcohol, opiates, benzos, et cetera.
 But since Gabapentin actually gets prescribed in treatment, there is no reason to test for the drug during screening.
 It’s expected to be in your system!

 But some people report getting a “relaxed high” from Gabapentin.
 Although it doesn’t provide the same escape as their drug of choice, this alternative becomes a new fixation to chase while in treatment.
 And even if a person doesn’t overdose on Gabapentin itself, this mentality often leads to relapse.
-The mounting cooccurrence of Gabapentin with opioid overdose deaths signals correlation.
+The mounting cooccurrence of Gabapentin with opioid overdose deaths acts as proof.
 And that’s why Kentucky chose to have Gabapentin declared narcotic.

 Roots in Recovery